AI in Graphic Design: A Guide for Business Owners

 What is the “sameness epidemic” in AI design?

-It's an observable trend that AI-generated images and designs often look very similar.
+It’s an observable trend that AI-generated images and designs often resemble each other closely.
 Because all the popular models are trained on similar data and people use similar prompts, the output begins to converge on a “generic AI” look, which is detrimental to brand differentiation.

 Can AI create a full brand identity?